-- The school bases its reporting to parents practices on the reporting policy requirements of the school sector/system in which it operates. - The school reports the school mark and grade for each pair of Year 11 and Year 12 pair of units completed (i.e. one mark and one grade) or for each Year 11 unit completed (i.e. a mark and grade for Unit 1 and a mark and grade for Unit 2).
-Typically this is provided in the school's Semester 2 report and/or in a school-developed statement of results. - The school ensures that all students are aware that: - o the grades reported by the school are not finalised until approved by the Authority - the school marks for ATAR Year 12 pairs of units are statistically adjusted (moderated) by the Authority.
-These adjustments reflect the ATAR course examination performance of students in a school that has Year 12 ATAR school marks on a scale that is significantly different from the scale of the ATAR course examination marks of those students (see sub-section 3.7).
+- The school bases its practices for reporting to parents on the reporting policy requirements of the school sector/system in which it operates. - The school reports the school mark and grade for each pair of Year 11 and each pair of Year 12 units completed (i.e. one mark and one grade) or for each Year 11 unit completed (i.e. a mark and grade for Unit 1 and a mark and grade for Unit 2).
+This is typically provided in the school's Semester 2 report and/or in a school-developed statement of results. - The school ensures that all students are aware that: - the grades reported by the school are not finalised until approved by the Authority - the school marks for ATAR Year 12 pairs of units are statistically adjusted (moderated) by the Authority.
+These adjustments reflect the ATAR course examination performance of students in a school that has Year 12 ATAR school marks on a scale significantly different from the scale of the ATAR course examination marks of those students (see sub-section 3.5).